Interstellar travel: Interstellar missions not for human benefit

 Explorative high-speed missions to Alpha Centauri, as planned for by the Breakthrough Starshot initiative, are projected to be realizable within the 21st century.
 It is alternatively possible to plan for uncrewed slow-cruising missions taking millennia to arrive.
 These probes would not be for human benefit in the sense that one can not foresee whether there would be anybody around on Earth interested in then back-transmitted science data.
 An example would be the Genesis mission, which aims to bring unicellular life, in the spirit of directed panspermia, to habitable but otherwise barren planets.
 Comparatively slow cruising Genesis probes, with a typical speed of $c/300$, corresponding to about $1000\,\mbox{km/s}$, can be decelerated using a magnetic sail.
 Uncrewed missions not for human benefit would hence be feasible.
-For biotic ethics, and their extension to space as panbiotic ethics, it is a human purpose to secure and propagate life and to use space to maximize life.

 Discovery of Earth-like planets

+On August 24, 2016, Earth-size exoplanet Proxima Centauri b orbiting in the habitable zone of Proxima Centauri, 4.2 light-years away, was announced.
+This is the nearest known potentially-habitable exoplanet outside the Solar System.

 In February 2017, NASA announced that its Spitzer Space Telescope had revealed seven Earth-size planets in the TRAPPIST-1 system orbiting an ultra-cool dwarf star 40 light-years away from the Solar System.
 Three of these planets are firmly located in the habitable zone, the area around the parent star where a rocky planet is most likely to have liquid water.
 The discovery sets a new record for greatest number of habitable-zone planets found around a single star outside the Solar System.
 All of these seven planets could have liquid water – the key to life as we know it – under the right atmospheric conditions, but the chances are highest with the three in the habitable zone.